Patient Care

-Luskin Orthopedic Institute for Children (LuskinOIC) provides world-class skeletal dysplasia and dwarfism treatment for your child, led by award-winning pediatric orthopedic doctors.
+Luskin Orthopaedic Institute for Children (LuskinOIC) provides world-class skeletal dysplasia and dwarfism treatment for your child, led by award-winning pediatric orthopaedic doctors.
 Our focused team of specialists, using state-of-the-art technology, are committed to ensuring the children of our community live happy, healthy lives.

 Skeletal dysplasias, also known as Dwarfism, are a group of more than 300 genetic disorders that affect bone development, neurological function and cartilage growth, usually causing short stature.
 A person is considered to have dwarfism when their adult height is 4 feet 10 inches or less.
 The condition affects 1 in 5,000 children.